tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 If you are working on some other project, though, you may not have such a clear performance hotspot.
 Furthermore, you may not be working with objects that have fast primitive representations, like `int`.
-You probably have a bunch of data structures, etc. In that case, some of the projects above like Nuitka and Static Python can probably help you.
+You probably have a bunch of data structures, etc. In that case, some of the projects above like Mypyc and Static Python and Nuitka can probably help you.
 But you will need to add types, probably fix some type errors, and then change how you build and run your application.

 Unfortunately for everybody who writes Python, a huge portion of code that needs to be fast is written as C extensions because of historical reasons.
 This